Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

 \subsection{Rating Model Construction}

 Our primary goal in constructing the coordinate axis is to simulate audience feedback so that users can receive real-time evaluations.
-Therefore, we collected real user feedback on texts with varying characteristics to fine-tune a LLM that can provide scores during the real-time writing process.
+Therefore, we collected real user feedback on texts with varying characteristics to fine-tune an LLM that can provide scores during the real-time writing process.

-\textit{Dataset Construction} We first built a dataset of popular science texts containing 45 texts (example in section \ref{example content}) from five commonly seen science communication topics: psychology, economics, geography, history, and physics.
+\textit{Dataset Construction} We first built a dataset of popular science texts containing 45 texts from five commonly seen science communication topics: psychology, economics, geography, history, and physics.
 For each topic, there are nine texts; three each of long (300 words), medium (150 words), and short (50 words) formats; representing three typical levels of revision granularity in science communication.
-Within each length category, we included three different levels of narrative transformation: (1) purely expository scientific texts (Expository), (2) fully narrative story-like texts (Story), and (3) an intermediate "infotainment" style (Medium), which is an ideal format in popular science that maintains scientific exposition while incorporating narrative strategies from our design space.
+Within each length category, we included three different levels of narrative transformation: (1) purely expository scientific texts (Expository), (2) fully narrative story-like texts (Story), and (3) an intermediate “infotainment” style (Medium), which is an ideal format in popular science that maintains scientific exposition while incorporating narrative strategies from our design space.
 All texts were revised by an expert with two years of experience in science communication writing

 \textit{Score Collection} We designed a survey to collect ratings for these texts on two dimensions: Narrative Engagement and Scientific Exposition, two main communication goals in popular science~\cite{dahlstrom2014using}.
 For Narrative Engagement, we used five subscales: Narrative Presence, Emotional Engagement, Narrative Understanding, Curiosity, and General Narrative Engagement, a survey developed by prior work~\cite{busselle2009measuring}.
-For Scientific Exposition, given the lack of mature scales, we measured five dimensions inspired by standards for scientific texts from previous research~\cite{dahlstrom2014using}: Conceptual Clarity, Plausibility, Completeness, and Factual Correctness.
-When it comes to scientific exposition, our focus is more on the audience’s subjective experience during reading rather than an objective verification of exposition.
-Since readers vary in their background knowledge, what we emphasize is not just factual correctness, but the perceived trustworthiness of how the content is presented — that is, how reliable and credible the text appears to them The full questionnaire can be found in the section .
+For Scientific Exposition, given the lack of mature scales, we measured five dimensions inspired by standards for scientific texts from previous research~\cite{dahlstrom2014using}: Conceptual Clarity, Plausibility, Completeness, Perceived Factual Correctness, and General Scientific Accuracy.
+The full questionnaire can be found in Section~\ref{surveyitems}.